-Lori B. Day is an associate in the firm’s Litigation Department and a member of the Investigations, Compliance, and Defense practice group.
+Lori B. Day is an associate in the firm’s Litigation Department and a member of the Investigations, Compliance and Defense practice group.
 She has experience in criminal and civil matters and maintains an active pro bono practice.
-She also serves on the firm’s Associate Board of the Diversity & Inclusion Committee.
+She also serves on the firm’s Associate Board of the Diversity and Inclusion Committee.

 Ms. Day maintains an active and varied pro bono practice.
 Among other pro bono engagements, she has represented individual criminal defendants in federal court, including obtaining a below-Guidelines sentence for a criminal defendant in the Southern District of New York, and has represented an unaccompanied minor in Family Court and immigration court proceedings.

 Ms. Day graduated magna cum laude (Order of the Coif) from New York University School of Law in 2013.
 While in law school, Ms. Day served as notes editor for the New York University Law Review, for which she authored a student note regarding employment and entertainment law; she also co-authored with a professor an article on the topic of personal jurisdiction.
 She received several awards recognizing exceptional academic achievement (Pomeroy Scholar, Butler Scholar, and Law Review Alumni Association Award) and the Frank H. Sommer Memorial Award for outstanding scholarship, character, and professional activities.
 Ms. Day received her undergraduate degree in 2003 from the University of Michigan, from which she graduated with highest honors with a major in musical theatre performance.